kumar-utsav/HW/HW1/Digital Ocean/README.md

   ssh root@<ip_address>
   ```

+8. Now, install Ansible on your system using: ```brew install ansible``` (if on MAC).

-8. Create a playbook.yml file which will contain the tasks performed by the Ansible on the list of servers mentioned in that file.
+9. Create a playbook.yml file which will contain the tasks performed by the Ansible on the list of servers mentioned in that file.

-9. Now, run the following command to provision the droplet using ansible:
+10. Now, run the following command to provision the droplet using ansible:
   ```
   ansible-playbook -i inventory playbooks/playbook.yml -u root
   ```

+  The above command will consume the inventory file and use the rules in playbook.yml to provision the droplet.

 Below is the GIF showing the whole process: